Another Accel World Figma action figure, this time of the second Red King, Scarlet Rain.

 The arms and legs are slightly restricted by design, mostly in the wrists that can’t move much.
 Once again you get the crazy torso movement that’s blended so well into the figure design…

-Scarlet Rain comes with a nice, small circular black base with one peg.
+A small black circle base with one peg for her feet is also included.
 Since she doesn’t really have any real feet to stand and balance on, you can plug her feet, both of which have holes on the bottom, into the stand.
 There’s only one peg on the stand so you can have the other leg doing whatever.

 You’d think the Red King would have something a little more lethal or advanced for a basic armament though.
 It must suck having to call out an entire fortress just to fight a serious battle.

 I have nothing against it for its design since I think it’s cute and compact, but for practicality, I wouldn’t expect it to be able to kill a stray bird.

 To be fair though when things get tough Rain just whips out the castle of guns, so I can’t say much for her lacking firepower.

 Unfortunately, the gun can’t be mounted on the waist as it is in the show.

 Scarlet Rain comes with the same number of Figma hands as per usual figure, but she’s so much more fun to play around with due to her simple design and small size.
 It’s uncannily fun messing around with her swappable hands alone.

 Did I mention how much play value she has as a figure alone yet?